jaspervanderheide/Dutch-Travel-Advices/README.md

 * Two rivers are orange (26-02-2020), but could not be reflected in the world map.
 * The border with colombia is orange (26-02-2020), but could not be reflected in the world map.

+### Saudi Arabia
+* The border with Yemen is red (02-03-2020), but could not be reflected in the world map.
+* The border with Iraq is orange (02-03-2020), but could not be reflected in the world map.

 ### Taiwan
 * Taiwan has its own travel advice map, but is also included in the China map.
 Because Taiwan is de facto independent, I only use the Taiwan map.